yosepdoni/yosepdoni/README.md

-### Hi there 👋, I'm Yosep🤠,
+### Hi everyone 👋, I'm Yosep🤠,
-A Full Stack Web developer🎯 and designer🎨 from Indonesia 📍
+a Full Stack Web developer🎯 and designer🎨 from Indonesia 📍